Bayesian computation for high-dimensional Gaussian Graphical Models with spike-and-slab priors: Additional Simulation Results

 \subsection{Global proposal tempering parameter}

-In a similar manner to Figure \ref{fig:mixing_p100}, Figure \ref{fig:tempering_p100} investigates the posterior sampling efficiency of the GIMH algorithm for different values of the tempering hyperparameter $\upsilon$.
+In a similar manner to Figure \ref{fig:mixing_p100}, Figure \ref{fig:tempering_p100} investigates the posterior sampling efficiency of the GIMH algorithm for different values of the tempering hyperparameter $\upsilon$ under the binomial model prior.
 This shows that $\upsilon = 0.75$ generally provides the most efficient sampling.
 The exception to this is the \textit{ill-conditioned} setting where $\upsilon = 0.5$ appears to provide superior sampling efficiency.

+Figure \ref{fig:GIMH_GibbsBDMH_p100} compares Gibbs sampling with GIMH ($\upsilon = 0.75$) using Gibbs sampling in the global proposals, GIMH ($\upsilon = 0.75$) using BDMH in the global proposals and a mixture between 50\% local BDMH and 50\% GIMH proposals under the binomial model prior for $p = 100$.
+The efficiency of the GIMH algorithm is largely invariant to whether Gibbs or BDMH is used to construct the global proposals.
+GIMH is generally more efficient than the Global-Local mixture proposal and less efficient than Gibbs.